astronomer/docs/astro/cli/test-your-astro-project-locally.md

 If the tests are successful, the Astro CLI creates a folder in your Astro project called `upgrade-test-<your-current-version>--<your-upgrade-version>`.
 The folder will contain the following reports:

-- `conflict-test-results.txt`: The result of the conflict test.
 - `pip_freeze_<current-version>`: The output of the `pip freeze` with your current version.
 - `pip_freeze_<upgrade-version>`: The output of the `pip freeze` with your upgrade version.
 - `dependency_compare.txt`: The result of the dependency test.
 - `Dockerfile`: The updated file used in the upgrade test.
 - `dag-test-results.html`: The results of the DAG test.

-Use the test results to fix any dependency conflicts or broken DAGs before you upgrade.
+Use the test results to fix any major package changes or broken DAGs before you upgrade.
 Refer to the Airflow and Provider package release notes to assist in upgrading your DAGs.
 After you resolve all conflicts and DAG import errors, you can [upgrade Astro Runtime](upgrade-runtime.md) and [deploy your project](https://docs.astronomer.io/astro/deploy-dags) to an Astro Deployment.

 :::info